Private Journeys

 Activities at the lodge.

-During your stay at the lodge you can take part in any of a wide variety of activities and excursions.
+During your stay at the lodge you can take part in a variety of activities and excursions.
 Choose from the guided Bocawina Rainforest trail hike, or, if you are up for thrills, ride the longest rainforest canopy zipline in Central America, with a birds’ eye view over the forest.
 It takes up to two hours to complete the zip which is four km long, has 14 platforms and nine different runs.
 Not only is it long, offering you the opportunity thoroughly to get absorbed in the experience and spot birds and mammals high up in the branches, but you can also opt to ride the line at night…with a head torch.
 This is a rare chance to experience the canopy under the cover of darkness, which has a completely different feel to the daytime adventure: you may spot owls, howler monkeys and bats.

 Other options include a visit to the Cockscomb Basin Jaguar Reserve to explore the trails which call at spectacular waterfalls with mountain views, and have great bird-spotting opportunities.
 Budding historians will be attracted by the chance to visit Mayan archaeological ruins while those of you more interested in contemporary indigenous culture may visit a spice farm and see how local communities source the resources of the jungle in their daily lives for medicine, furniture and jewellery making.